TRI-R TECHNOLOGIES “KIS”€/”TR-1″€/”PULSAR”€/”PULSAR 150″€

 Key Takeaways:

-• These aircraft utilize advanced composite construction with epoxy prepreg glass, high-density foam core, and honeycomb Nomex to achieve extreme light weight and high strength, enabling superior performance with smaller engines (e.g., 150 mph top speed, 600-mile range).
+• They utilize advanced composite construction with epoxy prepreg glass cloth, high-density foam core, and honeycomb Nomex, enabling extreme lightness, high strength, and superior performance with smaller engines.

-• Available as kits, the KIS series offers various configuration and powerplant options (e.g., taildragger, higher horsepower versions), but requires separate acquisition of the engine, upholstery, avionics, and paint.
+• KIS kits are offered with various configuration and powerplant options (e.g., taildragger, higher horsepower versions), but are sold without the engine, upholstery, avionics, or paint.

 See a mistake?
 Contact us.